virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The edges are going to have a dark smooth stitch to cover the transition between the sides.
-To calculate the stitche, we need to know the distatnce to the each edge
+The edges will have a dark, smooth stitch to cover the transition between the sides.
+To calculate the stitch, we need to know the distance to each edge:
 ```glsl
 // Distance to the edges
 const vec3 BOX_DTE = vec3